glycerine/truepack/README.md

 by the standard library packages included with Go itself.

-* Requirement: greenpack requires that the msgpack2 standard be adhered to.
+* Requirement: truepack requires that the msgpack2 standard be adhered to.
 Strings and raw binary byte arrays are distinct, and must be marked distinctly; msgpack1 encoding is not allowed.